-With a professional benzo detoxification treatment, these symptoms can be mitigated, making the first phases of recovery more comfortable.
-We offer an effective benzo detox and addiction treatment in Philadelphia.
-Throughout the patient’s treatment program, they will not only receive assistance with physical healing, but they will also learn how to manage their sobriety after rehab.
+With professional benzodiazepine withdrawal treatment, these symptoms can be mitigated, making the first phases of recovery more comfortable and relapse less likely to occur.
+However, detox is only the first step in patients’ continuum of care to ensure they are medically stable.
+Patients at Banyan Philadelphia not only receive assistance with physical healing, but they also learn how to manage their sobriety after rehab.

-After patients have completed detox, they can then begin our benzo addiction program.
-During this program, patients will receive consistent assistance from our team.
-Additional therapies may also be incorporated into the individual’s treatment plan.
+After patients have completed detox, they can then begin their treatment at our benzodiazepine rehab.
+During this program, patients will receive consistent assistance from our team of trained and licensed professionals.
+Additional addiction therapy programs may also be incorporated into the individual’s treatment plan.
 These plans are created with the patient’s needs in mind, ensuring that they receive the best and most effective care possible.
-Our benzo addiction rehab program is led by a team of trained and licensed professionals who strive to keep our patients safe and comfortable.

 Most Insurance Plans Accepted

 Addiction treatment doesn’t need to be out of reach.
 At our drug rehab in Delaware, our goal is to assist as many people as we can.
 We accept a variety of insurance plans to help people get the addiction treatment they need.
 If you do not have health insurance, there are other ways to pay for treatment.
 Call us today to see if your insurance will cover your treatment program and to talk about alternatives if necessary.